There are three main components of a Snake CI pipeline definition: Pipeline, Stage and Job.

-Job is a group of commands required to be executed to accomplish the desired status (e.g. compile the program).
+Job is a group of commands that are executed to accomplish the desired status (for example, to compile the program).

 Jobs are the core components of every pipeline.
-Each job runs in an isolated container with a copy of the repository checked out to the commit that caused the start of the pipeline.
+Each job runs in an isolated container with a copy of the repository checked out to the commit that triggered the start of the pipeline.

-A job contains a list of commands to be executed in the isolated container, every command should be finished successfully.
-Otherwise, the entire pipeline will fail and remaining jobs will not be executed.
+A job contains a list of commands to be executed in the isolated container.
+For the job to be successful, every command must be finished successfully.
+Otherwise, the entire pipeline will fail and the remaining jobs will not be executed.
 Refer to the pipeline config reference for more details.

-Snake Runner is an application that receives and executes jobs while the Snake CI add-on only schedules and shows them in the web interface.
-The runner does all the heavy job such as container management, job processing, and collecting logs.
+Snake Runner is an application that receives and executes jobs.
+The Snake CI add-on only schedules and shows them in the web interface.
+The runner does all the heavy job lifting like container management, job processing, and collecting logs.

-In order to be scalable, cross-platform, and easy to use we picked up Docker Engine, which is a well-known and battle-tested solution for containers management.
+In order to be scalable, cross-platform, and easy to use, we picked Docker Engine, which is a well-known and battle-tested solution for container management.

-Snake CI doesn’t limit your CPU capacity and allows you to setup any amount of runners to handle your CI/CD workload.
+Snake CI allows you to set up any amount of runners to handle your CI/CD workload.